JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 This plugin allows you to build plugins for IntelliJ Platform using specified IntelliJ SDK and bundled or third-party plugins.

-The plugin provides the functionalities like:
+The plugin provides functionalities like:
 - adding extra IntelliJ-specific dependencies
 - patching `processResources` tasks to fill some tags (name, version) in <path>[plugin.xml](plugin_configuration_file.md)</path> with appropriate values
 - patching compile tasks to instrument code with nullability assertions and form classes made with IntelliJ GUI Designer